 What should I avoid while using sulfur topical?

-Do not use Liquimat Light on sunburned, windburned, dry, chapped, or irritated skin or on open wounds.
+Do not use on open wounds or on sunburned, windburned, dry, or irritated skin.

 Liquimat Light side effects